dail8859/DoxyIt/README.md

 ### UDL Support
 Custom UDLs can be added by pressing the `+` button next to the list of supported languages.
 The name entered for the UDL must match the name of the desired UDL.
 Pressing the `-` button will remove the selected UDL.
 Function commenting is partially supported for UDLs.
 It will insert a comment block at the current location but will not attempt to parse any text.

-##Todo
-- Line wrapping inside comment blocks.
-- Autocomplete for Doxygen commands.
-- Support for other languages
-    - External Lexers
-    - Built in languages

 ## Development
-The code has been developed using MSVC 2013 Express.
-Building the "Unicode Release" will generate the DLL which can be used by Notepad++.
-For convenience, MSVC copies the built DLL into the Notepad++ plugin directory.
+The code has been developed using MSVC 2013.
+Building the "Release" will generate the DLL which can be used by Notepad++.
+For convenience, MSVC copies the DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).